vidyagames998/vidyagames998.github.io/dw1/index.md

 * Head back to giromon, bait yellow numemon from top exit E, NE, W

 ### Nanimon
-Return to these locations:
+Return to these locations in any order:

 * Ogre Fortress last room, after recruiting shellmon.
-Item increases inventory space.
 * Speedy Dino Region, where Meteormon was, after recruiting Meteormon
 * Drill cave Leomon statue, after recruiting Leomon
 * Toy Town last room, after recruiting Monzaemon
 * Factorial Town sewers where we got numemon after Giromon quest.

-Item increases inventory space.
+On the first and last encounter you will get an item that increases inventory space.

 ### Mojyamon
 * Buy Super Carrot from Veggiemon meat farm